opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     :param trainKeypoints: Keypoints from the train image.

+    The method classify each keypoint from the query set.
+The first variant of method takes the training image and its keypoints as an input argument.
+The second variant uses the internally stored training collection, which can be built using ``GenericDescriptorMatcher::add`` method.

+    The methods do the following:

+    #.
+        They call ``GenericDescriptorMatcher::match`` method to find correspondence between the query set and the training set.

+    #.
+        ``class_id`` field of each keypoint from the query set is set to ``class_id`` of the corresponding keypoint from the training set.

 .. index:: GenericDescriptorMatcher::match

 GenericDescriptorMatcher::match
 -----------------------------------
-.. c:function:: void GenericDescriptorMatcher::match(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,      const Mat\& trainImage, vector<KeyPoint>\& trainKeypoints,      vector<DMatch>\& matches, const Mat\& mask=Mat() ) const
+.. cpp:function:: void GenericDescriptorMatcher::match(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      const Mat& trainImage, vector<KeyPoint>& trainKeypoints,      vector<DMatch>& matches, const Mat& mask=Mat() ) const

-    Finds the best match for query keypoints to the training set.
-In the first version of the method, a train image and keypoints detected on it are input arguments.
-In the second version, query keypoints are matched to a training collection set using ??.
-As in the mask can be set.??

-.. c:function:: void GenericDescriptorMatcher::match(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,          vector<DMatch>\& matches,           const vector<Mat>\& masks=vector<Mat>() )
+.. cpp:function:: void GenericDescriptorMatcher::match(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,          vector<DMatch>& matches,           const vector<Mat>& masks=vector<Mat>() )

+    Find the best match in the training set for each keypoint from the query set.

     :param queryImage: Query image.